A guide to getting turn-by-turn (TBT) navigation working on the Edge 1000

 - Go round the course at max zoom to check that all is correct

 Another little trick that I do is to grab “peg man” and hover him over the route, if my route lights up blue, it means the Google StreetView car went down that part of the road and so there shouldn’t be a problem going down it myself.
-If it doesn’t light blue then why did the StreetView car not go down there?
+If part of my route doesn’t light up blue then I need to ask why did the StreetView car not go down there?
 Most likely it’s an unpaved or private road that Google thinks is navigable when in fact it’s not practical and/or legal to do so.

 Download your route